collapsed-stacks/startups/questions/3028/how-much-learning-how-much-working.md

 - posted by: [Corbin](https://stackexchange.com/users/5129216/corbin) on 2015-01-16
 - score: 0

-<p>I can only tackle the learning part, as I don't know what kind of business you want to start to give you an estimation as to how much time you will spend working. </p>
+I can only tackle the learning part, as I don't know what kind of business you want to start to give you an estimation as to how much time you will spend working.

-<p>For learning you'll need to know a few basic fundamentals: </p>
+For learning you'll need to know a few basic fundamentals:

-<p><strong>Basic Marketing:</strong> You'll need to understand the market you're getting into and how to be competitive in that market.
-(1 months) </p>
+**Basic Marketing:** You'll need to understand the market you're getting into and how to be competitive in that market.
+(1 months)

-<p><strong>Basic Accounting:</strong> You'll need be able to read financial statements at a minimum.
-(1 month - 3 months)</p>
+**Basic Accounting:** You'll need be able to read financial statements at a minimum.
+(1 month - 3 months)

-<p><strong>Basic Business Management:</strong> You'll need to learn different business structures (sole proprietorship, partnership, and incorporation), certain ethics, and so on.
-(1 - 2 months) </p>
+**Basic Business Management:** You'll need to learn different business structures (sole proprietorship, partnership, and incorporation), certain ethics, and so on.
+(1 - 2 months)

-<p><strong>How to put your own website up:</strong> There are many services like Wix, Wordpress, or shopify (ecommerce) This can range from a week and beyond. </p>
+**How to put your own website up:** There are many services like Wix, Wordpress, or shopify (ecommerce) This can range from a week and beyond.

-<p>Depending on where you're from there might be services to help you learn.
+Depending on where you're from there might be services to help you learn.
 In Canada there is Canadian Youth Business Foundation.
 Which helps youths with startups.
-The best way to know if these exist is to check with your town hall, they might have a business development center that you can talk too. </p>
+The best way to know if these exist is to check with your town hall, they might have a business development center that you can talk too.

-<p>For books on learning these things, my best advice is to snap up old used college books, on each subject.
+For books on learning these things, my best advice is to snap up old used college books, on each subject.
 Basically, introduction to management, or accounting, and so on.
 Use books you think will help you best in learning.
-With using text books you know you're getting data on how to do something, not books that are basically people giving you a motivational talk of how to do well in business, or internet click bait. </p>
+With using text books you know you're getting data on how to do something, not books that are basically people giving you a motivational talk of how to do well in business, or internet click bait.

-<p>Learning will never stop in a business though, so get ready to constantly updating your knowledge.  </p>
+Learning will never stop in a business though, so get ready to constantly updating your knowledge.